In engineering intramurals, groups of three to four students work on short-term industry-based problems (concept generation, analysis, prototyping).

 Students who join an intramural team are provided with the materials needed to earn the digital badge.

 Students are encouraged to apply for intramural opportunities when they are available.
-Intramural opportunities are posted on the UB Career Services job board, Bullseye, under the company entity UB Inc.
+Intramural opportunities are posted on the UB Career Services job board, Bullseye powered by Handshake, under the company entity UB Inc.

 Students may develop their own intramural activities as well.
 You are encouraged to work with Dr. Andrew Olewnik to get started.
 To qualify as an intramural, an activity should: